-- Dr. Fausti is an economist at South Dakota State University.
-Dr. Bishry is an economist at BBP Teknologi in Jakarta, Indonesia. - See Pitt (1981) for a detailed discussion of Indonesian development strategy and trade policy during the period from independence to the late 1970s. - A complete description of the on-going economic reform measures can be found in GATT's Trade Policy Review: Indonesia 1991, Vol I. - See Meier (1984) for a discussion of this debate over whether trade is engine of growth or a mechanism for exploitation of the third world. - Pitt (1981) provides empirical evidence to support this statement. - Real GDP figures were collected from Booth and McCawley (1981, p.4) and various issues of the World Development Report. - 7.
-See Papanek (1980, p.92). - 8.
-Statistics derived from Papanek (1980) and various issues of the World Development Report. - See Booth (1992, p.355) for a discussion of the reported Gini coefficients. - Statistics derived from various issues of the World Development Report. - For an example and for justification of the use of value added statistics as a measure of factor intensities, see Hill (1988). - 12.
-Martin and Warr (1993) provide an annual estimate of the natural log of Indonesia's capital-labor ratio (K/L) for the years 1960-87.
+- 1. All correspondence should be sent to Dr. Scott W. Fausti, South Dakota State University, Department of Economics, Box 504A, Brookings SD, 57007-0895. - 2.
+Dr. Fausti is an assistant professor of economics at South Dakota State University.
+Dr. Bishry is an economist at BBP Teknologi in Jakarta, Indonesia.
+The authors wish to thank Dr. John Sondey, Dr. Bashir Qasmi, and three anonymous referees for their comments.
+Any remaining errors are the responsibility of the authors. - 3.
+See Pitt (1981) for a detailed discussion of Indonesian development strategy and trade policy during the period from independence to the late 1970s. - 4.
+A complete description of the on-going economic reform measures can be found in GATT's Trade Policy Review: Indonesia 1991, Vol I. - 5.
+See Meier (1984) for a discussion of this debate over whether trade is engine of growth or a mechanism for exploitation of the third world. - 6.
+Pitt (1981) provides empirical evidence to support this statement. - 7.
+Real GDP figures were collected from Booth and McCawley (1981, p.4) and various issues of the World Development Report. - 8.
+See Papanek (1980), p.92. - 9.
+Statistics derived from Papanek (1980) and various issues of the World Development Report. - 10.
+See Booth (1992), p.355, for a discussion of the reported Gini coefficients. - 11.
+Statistics derived from various issues of the World Development Report. - 12.
+For an example and for justification of the use of value added statistics as a measure of factor intensities, see Hill (1988).

+- 13. Martin and Warr (1993) provide an annual estimate of the natural log of Indonesia's capital-labor ratio (K/L) for the years 1960-87.
 In 1965 they estimated the ratio to be 1.5587; in 1987 the ratio was estimated to be 3.6723.
-Taking the anti-log of Martin and Warr's estimates and then calculating the average annual change, we arrived at our estimate of a 33% average annual increase in Indonesia's K/L ratio. - 13.
+Taking the anti-log of Martin and Warr's estimates and then calculating the average annual change, we arrived at our estimate of a 33% average annual increase in Indonesia's K/L ratio. - 14.
 The effective rate of protection is the percentage increase in value added resulting from the assistance structure.
-It therefore measures net assistance by taking into account input assistance (e.g., subsidies) and input penalties (e.g., tariffs). - 14.
-A negative ERP implies production is being effectively taxed. - For a discussion of the political difficulties associated with implementing trade reform in Indonesia over the objections of rent seeking entities who benefit from protective trade barriers, see Soesastro (1989). - A production distortion implies that Indonesia's production mix has been altered by the uneven application of protective measures, which will affect trade patterns.
+It therefore measures net assistance by taking into account input assistance (e.g., subsidies) and input penalties (e.g., tariffs). - 15.
+A negative ERP implies production is being effectively taxed. - 16.
+For a discussion of the political difficulties associated with implementing trade reform in Indonesia over the objections of rent seeking entities who benefit from protective trade barriers, see Soesastro (1989). - 17.
+A production distortion implies that Indonesia's production mix has been altered by the uneven application of protective measures, which will affect trade patterns.